hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - 1.0: Finish console version, move to GUI version

 # Installation and Recommendation
-- You just need to download the folder to whereever you want in your PC.
-Creating a shortcut on the desktop is recommended.
+- You just need to download the zip file and extract it wherever you want in your PC.
+Optionally, you can create a shortcut to the execution on the desktop.
 - It is required to have Internet connection to download files when booting the application, otherwise it will read the existing ones.

 # Mechanism